 - College-branded toll stickers KnightPass, NolePass and GatorPass are also available for $18.50 plus tax.

 - Most recently, CFX introduced E-PASS Xtra, a toll transponder that works on toll roads and bridges in 18 states from Florida to Maine and west to Illinois.

 - CFX receives no state or local tax dollars.
 Tolls revenues pay for the entire system, reinvested into local projects in the Central Florida region.
 See your toll dollars at work.

-- At CFX, 60% of its roadways currently are being widened, while rights of way are being reserved for potential new transit corridors.
+- 60% of CFX’s roadways are currently being widened, while rights of way are being reserved for potential new transit corridors.

 - On average, the daily toll revenue on CFX’s system is over $1 million.
 For the most recent revenue information, view CFX’s monthly performance dashboard.